Where does SMUD get your power?

-We study the wind patterns and pick the best spots for the turbines to take full advantage of the winds that whip in from the coast, squeeze through the Carquinez Straits, and spill into the Delta.
-The site is one of the best locations in all of California for wind generation.
+We study the wind patterns and pick the best spots for the turbines, making sure they take full advantage of the winds that whip in from the coast, squeeze through the Carquinez Straits, and spill into the Delta.
+Our Solano site is considered one of the best locations in all of California for wind generation.

 Biomass is the energy stored in plants and other organic materials, including agriculture waste (like cow manure), forestry waste, food waste and wastewater.
 It can also be converted to renewable natural gas and used to decarbonize natural gas power plants.

 Dairy digesters are just one way to use biomass to produce renewable energy.
 They also reduce greenhouse gas emissions, bring better manure management, reduce odor and flies, and help improve air and water quality.
 Five of California’s 15 digesters are operating in SMUD’s service territory, by far more than anywhere else in the state.

 We have a history of Geothermal since the early 1980s and now receive 52 MW annually through contracts in California and Nevada.
 That’s enough to power more than 38,000 homes per year – based on 750 kWh/month average household electricity use.